 Ian Jennings’ evidence fails the test of truth on all 5 points, whereas Kev’s evidence has remained consistent throughout his ordeal.

+Critical aspects of the prosecution case were allowed to be led as evidence without proof to back them up.
 Both Ian and Christine Jennings were seen to be evasive and confused about numerous aspects of their testimony, as well as being blatantly deceitful throughout large parts of their evidence.

 While being held at the Police Station Kev was taken for I.D parades even though witnesses had already positively identified two other suspects and he did not fit the description of the suspects the police were looking for.

-Ian Jennings, whose questionable evidence provided background and motive for the case picked numbers 5 and 6 from the line-up.
+Even with the police going through all this effort to make Kev appear more pronounced in the parade,Ian Jennings, whose questionable evidence provided background and motive for the case picked numbers 5 and 6 from the line-up.
 He claimed Number 6 was the gunman.
 Number 5 being a volunteer and number 6, Kev.
 After the parade there was a conversation between Jennings, his solicitor and an officer.
 In evidence Jennings could not remember the conversation but thought that both suspects were on the same parade.
-Ian Jennings claimed that he had never met Kev when in fact there was satellite navigation history and cell cite analysis to show that he had been at Jennings address on 26th August 2007 with Miran, Ian and Christine Jennings.
-When questioned during the trial Ian Jennings said of the I.D parade “my head was up my arse.
+Ian Jennings claimed that he had never met Kev when in fact there was satellite navigation history and cell site analysis to show that he had been at Jennings’ address on 26th August 2007 with Miran, Ian and Christine Jennings.
+When questioned during the trial Ian Jennings said of the I.D parade ‘my head was up my arse.
 I just picked any two numbers.’

 Under the Turnbull guidelines, identification evidence may be so poor and unsupported by other evidence that the trial Judge should withdraw the case from the jury.
 This ‘protects a jury from acting upon the type of evidence which even if believed, experience has shown to be a possible source of injustice.’

 It has long been recognised that uncorroborated identification evidence is inherently unreliable.
 A notorious example was media interviews given by eye witnesses immediately after the shooting of Jean Charles de Menezes at Stockwell station in July 2005.
-Although witnesses gave what they sincerely believed were honest and factually accurate accounts, CCTV footage showed that their recollections were wrong in almost every detail
+Although witnesses gave what they sincerely believed were honest and factually accurate accounts, CCTV footage showed that their recollections were wrong in almost every detail.

 Eyewitness misidentification has been accepted worldwide as a leading cause of wrongful convictions.
 Around 75 per cent of post conviction DNA exonerations in the United States are attributed to eyewitness misidentification.